DreamOfTheRedChamber/system-design-interviews/README.md

 #### Types <a id="frontend-web-servers-types"></a>
 * Technologies selection: Front end is mainly about handling user interactions, rendering views and processing user input, it makes sense to use technologies that are good at these tasks.
 I would recommend dynamic languages like PHP, Python, Groovy, Ruby or even Node.js for the front-end web application development.
 You want to make common front-end problems like SEO, AJAX, internationalization easy to solve.

+* Apache and Nginx could always be used together.
+	- NGINX provides all of the core features of a web server, without sacrificing the lightweight and high‑performance qualities that have made it successful, and can also serve as a proxy that forwards HTTP requests to upstream web servers (such as an Apache backend) and FastCGI, memcached, SCGI, and uWSGI servers.
+NGINX does not seek to implement the huge range of functionality necessary to run an application, instead relying on specialized third‑party servers such as PHP‑FPM, Node.js, and even Apache.
+	- A very common use pattern is to deploy NGINX software as a proxy in front of an Apache-based web application.
+Can use Nginx's proxying abilities to forward requests for dynamic resources to Apache backend server.
+NGINX serves static resources and Apache serves dynamic content such as PHP or Perl CGI scripts.

 * Differences

 | Category           | Apache   | Nginx         |